ereiskind/nolcat/README.rst

 ********************************************
 Initially, the CSV, TSV, or binary files containing COUNTER data were to be transformed from a tabular layout to a normalized one with OpenRefine; further work, however, revealed that using pandas for this transformation would be better.
 The steps for this are:

-1. Create COUNTER report transformation class
+1. Create `UploadCOUNTERReports` class
 2. Have `initialization` blueprint use the new class
 3. Have `ingest_usage` blueprint use the new class
+4. Try to get a `werkzeug.datastructures.ImmutableMultiDict` object into the `UploadCOUNTERReports` test module

 To-Do List
 **********